-The goal of Level II Fieldwork, as described by the 2011 ACOTE Standards, is to "develop competent, entry level, generalist occupational therapy assistants."
+The goal of Level II Fieldwork, as described by the 2018 ACOTE Standards, is to "develop competent, entry level, generalist occupational therapy assistants".
 Level II Fieldwork is integral to the curriculum design and includes in depth experience in delivering OT services to clients, focusing on the application of purposeful and meaningful occupation.
 ACOTE requires a minimum of 16 weeks' full-time Level II fieldwork.
 OTS 206 provides eight (8) weeks of this requirement.
 Students are exposed to client and setting diversity.
 In all settings, psychosocial factors will be understood and integrated in interventions and outcomes.
 The Level II fieldwork experience enables the student to apply the knowledge and skills learned in the classroom to practical situations.
-Level II (A) is designed to promote clinical reasoning suitable to the occupational therapy assistant role, to transmit the values and beliefs that enable ethical practice, and to develop professionalism and competence in career responsibilities.
+Level II (B) is designed to promote clinical reasoning suitable to the occupational therapy assistant role, to transmit the values and beliefs that enable ethical practice, and to develop professionalism and competence in career responsibilities.
 Professionalism and OT Citizenship will be demonstrated.
 Students will be assigned to a variety of settings.
-A focus seminar designed to process student experiences will be held upon completion of the fieldwork session.
-This seminar includes: the interview process, resume building review, updates on professional issues, NBCOT examination, and the fieldwork/curriculum design fit.
+A senior seminar focus designed to assist student to process fieldwork experiences will be held upon completion of the fieldwork session.
+This seminar includes: supervision and professional issues, licensure and NBCOT topics, and a "mock" certification exam.